niceyeti/tutornetes/clusters/base_cluster/goop/README.md

         * NOTE: 127.0.0.1:5000 in this command is currently how one reaches the image repo running in the base_cluster

 ## Details

 Operator-SDK merely uses kubebuilder under the hood.
-Despite being a bit overwhelming at first glance in terms of scripts and code-generation workflows (which seem to change constantly), Operator-SDK projects are actually somewhat easy to understand.
+Despite being a bit overwhelming at first glance, in terms of scripts and code-generation workflows (which seem to change constantly), Operator-SDK projects are actually somewhat easy to understand.
 Kubebuilder provides a more internal view of Operators and their programming requirements.